Mountainbike-Tour Fernar Trail (6041)

 Equipment

-Bring enough water and pack rain gear!
+Also bring enough water and pack rain protection!

 Description